html-graph/html-graph.github.io/content/features/layouts/custom.md

 ## Custom Layout

-When built-in algorithms are insufficient, it's possible to provide a custom implementation of an algorithm.
+When built-in layout algorithms are insufficient, it's possible to provide a custom implementation of a layout algorithm.

 The following example demonstrates implementation of a layout algorithm using TypeScript.